 - Detergents or soaps that are irritating to baby’s skin.
-Some soaps and detergents can be harsh and drying on a baby’s sensitive skin, causing rashes.
+Some soaps and detergents can be harsh and dry on a baby’s sensitive skin, causing rashes.

 - Allergy to dyes.
-For babies wearing cloth diapers, they may also get a diaper rash if it contains dyes or is made in a material that can irritate the skin.
+Babies wearing cloth diapers, may also get a diaper rash if it contains dyes or is made in a material that can irritate the skin.
 Even baby wipes can trigger rashes.

 - Baby or Mama’s diet.
 For breastfed babies, what a Mama eats may also trigger a diaper rash.
 It can also be a reaction to something your little one ate for babies who are already eating solids.
 The latter is usually called acidic diaper rash.

 - Antibiotic use.
 An article reviewed by pediatrician Michelle P. Tellado also highlighted that antibiotics could contribute to the development of yeast infection.
 This is because antibiotics tend to kill the good bacteria that prevent yeast.

 - Diarrhea.
 If your baby has diarrhea, they may be more prone to develop a diaper rash because of the irritating nature of stools.

 Signs of a Baby Diaper Rash